14 Days | May 2025 bookings open. $AUD8771 aprox pp, joining and concluding in Osaka.

-International airfares (ask for our best prices of the day), airport and government taxes, visa fees; travel insurance; health costs; personal expenditure, tips for local guide, communication expenses and shopping.
+International airfares, airport and government taxes, visa fees; airport-hotel-airport transfers (there are many options which we will provide to you), travel insurance; health costs; personal expenditure, communication expenses and shopping.
 Single rooms available at a reduced supplement.

 What We Provide